C-rostad/lotide/README.md

 The following functions are currently implemented:

-  head(inputArray): returns the first element of an array tail(inputArray): returns a new array with the first element removed middle(inputArray): returns the middle element of an array, the middle two if there is an even number of elements assertArraysEqual(arrayOne, arrayTwo): console logs whether or not two arrays are equal assertEqual(actual, expected): console logs whether two values are equal assertObjectsEqual(object1, object2): console logs whether two objects are equal
+  assertArraysEqual(arrayOne, arrayTwo): console logs whether or not two arrays are equal assertEqual(actual, expected): console logs whether two values are equal assertObjectsEqual(object1, object2): console logs whether two objects are equal